This was one of the worst Gators losses.

 Take this with a grain of salt if you must, but Florida's collapse in this 2013 season grants the Gators at least one mercy: Anything better than 4-8 in 2014 is factually an improvement.

-Florida's roster this year would not have brought the Gators to 4-8 if healthy, and might have gotten to 6-6 if even Murphy had remained healthy.
-That roster is likely to be loaded pretty much everywhere but the secondary in 2014, where several players may depart — but Vernon Hargreaves III is probably the best corner on the roster as is, and there's a ton of talent behind the experienced players in that unit right now, and Muschamp coaches it up well, with ample help from Travaris Robinson.
-Florida's most glaring weakness is the one it is best-equipped to fix.
+Florida's roster this year would not have brought the Gators to 4-8 if healthy, and might have gotten to 6-6 even if only Murphy had remained healthy.
+That roster is likely to be loaded pretty much everywhere but the secondary in 2014, where several players may depart — but Vernon Hargreaves III is probably the best corner on the roster as is, and there's a ton of talent behind the experienced players in that unit right now.
+Given that Muschamp coaches secondaries well, with ample help from Travaris Robinson, Florida's most glaring weakness is the one it is best-equipped to fix.

 This is not the end-all, be-all, unless you let it be.